SimonHarte/SpartanGrid/README.md

 ```

 #### `grid-offset`
-Indent a column by the defined amount of grid columns, equivalent to `.offset-[columns]`.
+Indent a column by the defined amount of grid columns, equivalent to `.g-offset-[columns]`.
 While there are just positive indents in generated classes, you could also call this mixin with negative values.

 > **Note:** Using negative indents generally only works in static width grids.